-- How do you relate to the experience of either Isaiah, Paul, or Peter? - What fears or obstacles are permitting you from cooperating with the grace of God? - How is God calling you out of the shallow waters of self-centeredness and into the deep spiritual waters of recovery? - ➤ How are you responding to that call?
+- How do you relate to the experience of either Isaiah, Paul, or Peter? - What fears or personal obstacles are permitting you from cooperating with the grace of God? - What do you do to invite and cooperate with God's grace on a daily, weekly, or regular basis?